 We take your waste and turn it into nutrient dense soil that gardeners and farmers use throughout our community.

 Methane, Leachate, and Space

 Reason 1 - METHANE: Over half of what’s in the landfill is compostable.
 A common misperception is that these materials pose no harm in the landfill because they simply break down into dirt.
 But in reality, landfill materials are compacted with a layer of dirt each day, which creates an anaerobic environment.

 This is a fancy way of saying: oxygen can’t get to compostable materials — which is needed to break them down — so a head of lettuce can take 10-25 years to decompose.
 In the meantime, it’s putting off methane gas, which is 80 times worse than CO2.

 Reason 2 - LEACHATE: Alongside that, the water from our food mixes with everything else in a landfill, which produces a toxic sludge called leachate.
 Sometimes this sludge makes it into our waterways, which kills off fish and plants while tainting our drinking water.

 Reason 3 - SPACE: Finally, landfill’s take up space.
 Since most people don’t want a landfill near where they live, opening new landfills is very difficult, not to mention expensive.

 On the other hand, compost farms convert material into soil which is then distributed around the community.

-Define scope of waste diversion effort: just adding composting or going full zero waste?
+Define Scope: Just adding composting or going zero waste?

-Upon launch of program, Hillside will provide staffing to help students place waste into correct bins and work towards a long-term solution
+Assistance: For the first week, Hillside will provide staffing to help students place waste into correct bins and work towards a long-term solution.

 We take the contents to Soil Dynamics, which is Omaha area's only commercial composting farm in Ashland, NE.
 There, we turn it into clean nutrient dense soil that gardeners & farmers use throughout our community.